APNIC-Labs/draft-kskroll-sentinel/README.md

 3. Sentinel Mechanism in Resolvers

-   DNSSEC-Validating resolvers that implement this mechanism MUST be performing validation of responses in accordance with the DNSSEC response validation specification [RFC4035].
+   DNSSEC-Validating resolvers that implement this mechanism MUST perform validation of responses in accordance with the DNSSEC response validation specification [RFC4035].

    This sentinel mechanism makes use of two special labels: